damianhakert/damianhakert.github.io/source/posts/2016-08-11-building-an-elixir-release-into-docker-image-using-gitlab-ci-part-1.html.md

   POSTGRES_PASSWORD: password
 ```

-Those variables used during release build, they will be available to all stages.
-E.g., `CONTAINER_RELEASE_IMAGE` is used on release stage, as a link to push release image to.
+These variables are used during the release's build, so they will be available for all the stages.
+E.g., `CONTAINER_RELEASE_IMAGE` is used on the release stage, as a link to push the release image to.
 The `POSTGRES_*` variables are used to configure postgres service, and to connect later from containers.

 Our build stage: